Topic

 • Assess the patentability of inventions assigned to U of T

-• Determine the patent strategies
+• Determine intellectual property and patent protection strategies

 • Work with patent experts

-• Manage patent prosecution
+• Manage intellectual property portfolio and patent prosecution

 • Suggest which embodiments of the technology have the most commercial potential